wdi-atx-11/command-line/readme.md

 1. What is a "shell"?

-1. What will be your go-to resource to
+1. What will be your go-to resource to learn about an unfamiliar command?

 **Put it into practice!**